UPES Integrated LLB Admissions 2026

 Direct questions based on the information given in the passage

-Given below are some of the topics covered in the syllabus for CLAT english language in previous CLAT question papers.
+Given below are some of the topics covered in the syllabus for CLAT English Language in previous CLAT question papers.
 It will help candidates assess the level of preparation required for the section.

-Year | Topics | Difficulty level |
+| Year | Topics | Difficulty Level |

-2025 | The questions in the English section should be answered based on details that are provided in the passage.
+| 2025 | The questions in the English section should be answered based on the details that are provided in the passage.
 It also includes questions on synonyms and antonyms.
 There are no questions on English grammar usage. | Easy |

 2024 | To the point, literature-based questions to be answered based on the information given in the paragraph.
 No questions on vocabulary. | Easy |

-2023 | Drawing inferences and conclusions, identifying sentence meanings in the context of the passage, vocabulary-based questions | Easy but lengthy |
+2023 | Drawing inferences and conclusions, identifying sentence meanings in the context of the passage, and vocabulary-based questions | Easy but lengthy |

 Candidates can make use of the few quick preparation tips given below to prepare for the English syllabus for CLAT 2026.

 A regular reading habit will vastly improve one’s reading speed and ability to understand the given information.
-It can help candidates get over with the CLAT english section quickly and devote more time to others.
+It can help candidates get over with the CLAT English section quickly and devote more time to others.

 Candidates can refer to flashcards and dictionaries to build vocabulary and boost their word power